NCAR/tiegcm-docs/docs/source/plot_functions.rst

     - variable_unit (str, optional): The desired unit of the variable.
     - contour_intervals (int, optional): The number of contour intervals.
 Defaults to 20.
     - contour_value (int, optional): The value between each contour interval.
+    - cmap_color (str, optional): The color map of the conutour.
+Defaults to 'viridis' for Density,'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
+    - line_color (str, optional): The color for all lines in the on the plot.
+Defaults to 'white'.
     - level_minimum (float, optional): Minimum level value for the plot.
 Defaults to -6.75.
     - level_maximum (float, optional): Maximum level value for the plot.
 Defaults to 6.75.
     - longitude_minimum (float, optional): Minimum longitude value for the plot.
 Defaults to -180.